 The H-1B category applies to foreign nationals coming temporarily to perform services in a specialty occupation.
 The term “specialty occupation” encompasses the definition of a professional, in which the position requires at least a Bachelor’s degree in a specialized field.

 The current annual cap on H-1B admissions, starting on October 1 of each calendar year, is 65,000 workers plus an additional 20,000 for holders of U.S. Master’s degrees or higher.
-The H-1B petition can be filed as early as April 1 of the same calendar year for a start date of October 1.
+Under a new electronic registration process starting in Fiscal Year 2021 (October 1, 2020), employers seeking H-1B workers subject to the cap submit an online application between March 1 and March 20 of that same calendar year.
+Assuming the cap is exhausted, the H-1B random selection process will then be run on those electronic registrations.
+Only those with selected registrations will be eligible to file H-1B cap-subject petitions for an effective start date of October 1, 2020.
 F-1 students in Optional Practical Training (OPT) status who are sponsored for H-1B status by a petitioning employer and whose OPT status expires after April 1 are eligible to apply for a “cap gap fix” to extend their OPT status until September 30.

 Employers that are cap-exempt, which enables the employer to file an H-B petition at any time of the year, include colleges and universities and related or affiliated non-profit entities, non-profit research organizations, and governmental research organizations.